+By Danielle Nicholson.
+Last Updated 3rd November 2023.
 Making a broken ankle claim would be on the basis that you were owed a duty of care.
-That those responsible for your safety breached this duty of care and ultimately causing a broken ankle.
-When you make a claim for compensation you may be eligible for two Heads of Loss.
+That those responsible for your safety breached this duty of care and ultimately caused a broken ankle.
+When you make a claim for compensation you may be eligible for two heads of loss.
 We will explain this further on in our guide.

 You may be confused as to what this means for your particular situation.
-That’s why this guide aims to help you estimate your ankle claim and what the personal injury claims process entails.
-Whether you are looking into a work accident claim, compensation for a road traffic accident you didn’t cause, or a public liability claim, this guide could be of use.
+That’s why this guide aims to help you estimate your ankle injury claim and what the personal injury claims process entails.
+Whether you are looking into an accident at work claim, compensation for a road traffic accident you didn’t cause, or a public liability claim, this guide could be of use.

 If you would like free legal advice on your potential broken ankle claim, call us on 0161 696 9685.
 A team member will discuss your case and, if you like, can put you in touch with a panel of solicitors we work with.
-You can also write to us for advice or use our instant chat feature.
+You can also fill out our online contact form or use our instant chat feature.

 Select a Section

 - Case Study: £30,000 For A Broken Ankle Claim

 - Am I Eligible To Receive Compensation For A Broken Ankle?

 - Broken Ankle Compensation Payout – Evidence You’ll Need